Live, Learn and Teach English in Japan

 English schools offer travelers the best opportunities to live and work in Japan.
 Most recruit year round, and almost all provide successful applicants with visa sponsorship, a subsidized apartment, at least partially-paid national insurance, and help with setting up bank accounts and the like.
 They also offer on-the-job training, frequent feedback sessions, and a set curriculum, which means you can soon conduct successful lessons without prior ESL experience.
 This also means that TEFL certification is not required, and may even be unofficially discouraged, as schools prefer to follow their own methods for classroom management and teaching.
 The most important qualification, apart from a sense of professionalism, is a genuine eagerness to live, learn, and teach in Japan.

-The three largest schools in Japan are AEON (www.aeonet.com) and GEOS (www.teaching-english-in-japan.com).
-Each has branches in the bright lights of Tokyo and the somewhat dimmer glow of smaller cities and offers roughly the same benefits.
+AEON has branches in the bright lights of Tokyo and the somewhat dimmer glow of smaller cities and offers roughly the same benefits.
 Teachers work in-house, as opposed to being out-sourced to businesses or public schools.

-If the bureaucracy of corporate giants doesn't appeal to you WinBe (www.winbenet.com), GABA (www.gaba.co.jp), and ECC (www.ecc.co.jp) are smaller schools with branches in Tokyo or other larger cities.
+If the bureaucracy of corporate giants doesn't appeal to you Gaba is a smaller school with branches in Tokyo or other larger cities.
 Teachers are often allowed somewhat more freedom in the classroom; textbooks have not been specifically designed by the school for use with its teaching method.

-Interac (www.interacnetwork.com/recruit/) out-sources its recruits, mostly to urban junior and senior high schools.
+Interac sends those who work for them to mostly to urban junior and senior high schools.
 This is ideal if you want total immersion in an all-Japanese work environment, although you may find yourself rotating between several schools.
 Interac recruits new applicants from overseas early in the year and in May and June.
 As positions open up during the school year, applications are also accepted year round if you are currently living in Japan.
-Westgate (www.westgate.co.jp) is a similar company that works with universities in Japan.
+Westgate is a similar company that works with universities as well as elementary and secondary schools across Japan.

-The Japan Exchange and Teaching Program, www.jetprogramme.org, whose focus is broader than teaching English as a second language, is a government sponsored program.
+The Japan Exchange and Teaching Programme whose focus is broader than teaching English as a second language, is a government sponsored program.
 Foreign teachers live in and interact with local communities, primarily as English instructors in the classroom, and as offer as many creative opportunities as you can handle.

 Most participants live in rural communities and work with an all-Japanese staff.
 Inevitably, bouts of culture shock arise from time to time.
 But the most significant difference is likely to be the students.